DN-Bootcamp/DN-Basic-Web-Framework-TS/README.md

 #### ./app.ts
 This is the main app file that is used by the express server to handle requests.
 #### nodemon.json
-This file contains configuration for the nodemon whichis used to restart the server when .ts files are changed.
+This file contains configuration for `nodemon`, which is used to restart the server when .ts files are changed.
-#### ./package.json
+#### ./package-lock.json
 This file contains a detailed list of packages installed in the project.
 #### ./package.json
-This file contain a list of general information about the project including name, version and dependencies.
+This file contains a list of general information about the project including name, version and dependencies.
 #### tsconfig.json
 This file contains the TypeScript compiler configuration.